What does a data administrator do?

 A database developer/database administrator specializes in designing and developing database programs and systems, maintaining and updating them regularly.
 They are in charge of understanding project needs and guidelines, establishing and implementing test systems to identify potential risks and issues, fixing and upgrading components, and storing data according to protocols.
 They may also produce and present reports to managers and participate in creating security and recovery plans to protect company data.
 Moreover, as a database developer/database administrator, it is vital to be proactive at dealing with issues while adhering to company standards.

-There are some key differences in responsibilities as well.
-For example, a data administrator responsibilities require skills like "java," "profiling," "customer service," and "good communication."
+There are some key differences in the responsibilities of each position.
+For example, data administrator responsibilities require skills like "java," "profiling," "customer service," and "good communication."
 Meanwhile a typical database manager has skills in areas such as "project management," "database design," "database systems," and "database administration."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A data manager is responsible for monitoring the efficiency of the company's technology systems and network infrastructures.
 Data managers ensure the safety and security of the databases to avoid unauthorized access that may pose risks for business operations.
 They assist the technology team in developing data management protocols and smooth navigation of the network systems.
 A data manager must have excellent knowledge of the technology industry, as well as having a strong command on system codes and programming languages, to immediately identify inconsistencies, and perform troubleshooting to fix these discrepancies.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, data administrator responsibilities are more likely to require skills like "db2," "sybase," "linux," and "good communication."
-Meanwhile, a data manager might be skilled in areas such as "visualization," "data quality," "project management," and "patients."
+Meanwhile, a data manager has duties that require skills in areas such as "visualization," "data quality," "project management," and "patients."
 These differences highlight just how different the day-to-day in each role looks.

 A database specialist is responsible for ensuring the safety and security of the databases to maintain the confidentiality of data.
 Database specialists determine business requirements and manage multiple operating systems to build the database's efficient structures and feasibility.
 They also install security protection software tools and programs to prevent unauthorized access and potential leak of restricted information.
 A database specialist coordinates with the system engineers to improve existing databases and upgrade the network infrastructure for optimization.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from data administrators resumes, they are more likely to have skills like "data management," "profiling," "customer service," and "sql server."
-But a database specialist might have skills like "database management," "database design," "database administration," and "microsoft sql server."
+The required skills of the two careers differ considerably.
+For example, data administrators are more likely to have skills like "data management," "profiling," "customer service," and "sql server."
+But a database specialist is more likely to have skills like "database management," "database design," "database administration," and "microsoft sql server."

 Database specialists make a very good living in the finance industry with an average annual salary of $95,518.
-Whereas data administrators are paid the highest salary in the finance industry with the average being $92,781.
+On the other hand, data administrators are paid the highest salary in the finance industry, with average annual pay of $92,781.database specialists typically earn similar educational levels compared to data administrators.
+Specifically, they're 1.5% more likely to graduate with a Master's Degree, and 0.6% more likely to earn a Doctoral Degree.Data administrator vs. Database analyst

 A database analyst is primarily responsible for devising strategies on how to handle a company's collection of data and information.
 Typically, they are in charge of designing and implementing databases, evaluating existing ones, and providing recommendations for improvement.
 They are also responsible for testing, populating, and maintaining databases, ensuring accuracy and timeliness.
 Furthermore, as a database analyst, it is essential to adhere to the company's policies and regulations, all while coordinating with other administrators to make sure that all processes align with the company's goals.